-NO. PROTOCOL PROTOCOL Full Compliance Score Actual Score A6 All man door entrances to the certified warehouse area have legible pesticide warning signs, clearly identifying that agrichemicals are stored within the premises and that only authorized persons are entitled to enter.
-10 Observations:
+NO. PROTOCOL: Warning Signs Full Compliance Score Actual Score A6 All man door entrances to the certified warehouse area have legible pesticide/chemical warning signs clearly identifying that agrichemicals are stored within the premises and that only authorized persons are entitled to enter.
+10

-A6 The Auditor will observe warning signs indicating the presence of agrichemicals are affixed on or near all man door(s) used to enter the certified warehouse area of the building.
+A6 The Auditor will observe warning signs, indicating the presence of agrichemicals are affixed on or near all man door(s) used to enter the certified warehouse area of the building.
 If rollup doors are the primary access points, warning signage is required.

-NO. PROTOCOL Full Compliance Score Actual Score A7 The site has an external sign posted which identifies: Name of the company and the phone numbers of the person or persons in charge of the facility and/or the emergency phone numbers that will initiate the E/R plan.
-Observations: 20
+NO. PROTOCOL: External ER Sign Full Compliance Score Actual Score A7 The site has an external sign posted which identifies: Name of the company and the phone numbers of the person or persons in charge of the facility and/or the emergency phone numbers that will initiate the E/R plan.
+Observations : 20

-A7 The Auditor will examine the site for posting of a sign, legible from the primary entrance to the property, that indicates the owner or operator of the site and/or emergency phone numbers that will initiate the site E/R plan.
-The signs shall be of a permanent, weatherproof construction and must be freestanding (not attached to the warehouse building).
+A7 The Auditor will examine the site for posting of a sign, legible from the primary entrance to the property, that indicates the owner or operator of the site and/or emergency phone numbers (24 hour emergency number) that will initiate the site E/R plan.
+The signs shall be of a permanent, weatherproof construction and must not be attached to the warehouse building.
+Auditor will confirm information is current.

-NO. PROTOCOL Full Compliance Score Actual Score A8 a) emergency exits and exit routes within the building b) emergency supply cabinet c) fire extinguishers d) eyewash stations e) fire lanes around the building Observations: 10 10 10 10 10
+NO. PROTOCOL: Signage Full Compliance Score Actual Score A8 Signs were clearly posted indicating: a) emergency exits and exit routes within the building b) emergency supply cabinet c) fire extinguishers d) eyewash stations e) fire lanes around the building Observations : 10 10 10 10 10

 - A8 The Auditor will use professional judgment and observation to determine the need for and application of signs for:

+- Emergency Exits

-- Emergency Exits Emergency Supply Storage
+- Emergency Supply Storage

 - Fire Extinguisher

 - Eyewash Stations

 - Fire Lanes

-Α. SITING & EXTERIOR REQUIREMENTS Full Compliance Score Actual Score SCORED ITEMS 100 There are two mandatory protocols in this section.
+А. SITING & EXTERIOR REQUIREMENTS Full Compliance Score Actual Score SCORED ITEMS There are two mandatory protocols in this section.
+100